ChainSafe/gossamer/cmd/gossamer/README.md

 This subcommand provides capabilities that are similar to [Parity's Subkey utility](https://docs.substrate.io/v3/tools/subkey).

-The command can be invoked with the following subcommands:
+The account command supports following arguments:

-- `gossamer account generate` - creates a new key pair; specify `--scheme ed25519`, `--scheme secp256k1`, or `--scheme sr25519` (default)
+- `generate` - generates a new key pair; specify `--scheme ed25519`, `--scheme secp256k1`, or `--scheme sr25519` (default)
+- `list` - lists the keys in the Gossamer keystore
+- `import` - imports a key from a keystore file
+- `import-raw` - imports a raw key from a keystore file

+Supported flags:
+- `keystore-path` - path to the Gossamer keystore
+- `keystore-file` - path to the keystore file
+- `chain` - path to the human-readable chain-spec file
+- `--scheme` - `ed25519`, `secp256k1`, or `sr25519` (default)
+- `--password` - allows the user to provide a password to either encrypt a generated key or unlock the Gossamer keystore

+Examples:
+- `gossamer account generate --scheme ed25519` - generates an `ed25519` key pair
 - `gossamer account list` - lists the keys in the Gossamer keystore
-- `gossamer account import` - imports a key from a keystore file
+- `gossamer account import --keystore-file keystore.json` - imports a key from a keystore file
-- `gossamer account import --raw` - imports a raw key from a keystore file
+- `gossamer account import-raw --keystore-file keystore.json` - imports a raw key from a keystore file
-- `gossamer account --password` - allows the user to provide a password to either encrypt a generated key or unlock the Gossamer keystore

 ### Import Runtime Command